-- complete a one-credit proseminar in the first semester that provides an introduction to research methods and resources in Classical Studies.
+- complete a one-credit proseminar that provides an introduction to research methods and resources in Classical Studies.

 In addition to courses in Latin, Greek and the proseminar, post-baccalaureate students may also enroll in other classes offered by the Department in Hebrew and Classical Civilization.
 Please note that the Post-Baccalaureate Program is not a graduate program, nor does the successful completion of the program guarantee admission to any graduate program.

 The Post-Baccalaureate Program has rolling admissions.
 The Department welcomes applications between Dec.
 1 and April 15 for admission in the following fall.
 You will be notified of the department’s decision about one month after we have received your application.
 Students who wish to apply to the program should submit the following materials: